 Keesler Air Force Base is home to Keesler Medical Center, a busy 60 bed hospital that cares for active duty service members and their families, retired service members and VA patients.
 The medicine residency is a three year program that provides training in inpatient medicine, ambulatory medicine and preventative care.
+Our program has training affiliations with the University of Mississippi Medical Center, Gulfport Memorial Hospital, and Singing River Hospital System.
 Upon graduation, Keesler residents are board eligible internal medicine physicians and many go on to subspecialties to include pulmonary critical care, cardiology, nephrology and hematology/oncology.

 Designated Institutional Official: Internal Medicine Program Director:

-Col. Rita Duboyce, MC Lt.
-Col. Wayne Latack, MC, FACP, FACN
+Col. Rita Duboyce, MC Col. Wayne Latack, MC, FACP, FACN

 Internal Medicine Coordinator:

 For our PDF pamphlet of our program click here.

 How big is Keesler Medical Center?

 The hospital has approximately 60 beds (10ICU beds and 50 medical/surgical beds).
 The Medicine curriculum is augmented with rotations at the University of Mississippi Medical Center (Cardiology, ICU and Hematology/Oncology), Gulfport Memorial (ER), and Ocean Springs/Singing River Hospital Systems (ICU and Hospitalist).
 Moreover, we offer a wards rotation at Landstuhl Regional Medical Center (Germany) in the third year of residency.